cudmore/PyMapManager/notes.md

 	import matplotlib
 	matplotlib.use('TkAgg')

+2) need to remove plot import from __init__.py

-2) write out and test full virtual env install, missing flask for example !!!
+3) write out and test full virtual env install, missing flask for example !!!

 ### Using fresh install of Anaconda on OSX